braymaekers/ngdw-etl/readme.md

 * Since columnar DB, flattened out models might be used, ...
 * `We don’t yet know how errored loads need to be reprocessed here, but most likely similar to Core`

-### What does restartability look like?
+### What does restartability look like

-* If we have separate main jobs/schedules for the core and services load, we will not need Diethard’s solution
-* If we combine them OR if we really have many steps/units per job, we will need it
-* This will depend on how many steps there will be per processing layer
+* We have orchestration restartbility (Diethard's solution)
+* Data restartability is still an open point
-* At this point, restartability would simply be the “delete the batch that did not process correctly and process it again”
+  * restartability would simply be the “delete the batch that did not process correctly and process it again”